PedestrianDynamics/CloudFast-DL4PuDe/README.md

 ### Acknowledgement
 1. Thanks to the authors of <a href="https://github.com/princeton-vl/RAFT"> RAFT repository</a> and the corresponding paper.
-2. Thanks to the author of <a href="https://colab.research.google.com/drive/1QnC7lV7oVFk5OZCm75fqbLAfD9qBy9bw">this notebook </a>.
+2. Thanks to the author of <a href="https://colab.research.google.com/drive/1QnC7lV7oVFk5OZCm75fqbLAfD9qBy9bw">Access Webcam for Images and Video notebook </a>.

 ### Citataion